Realstranger01/Com-PET-ible/README.md

 # Com-PET-ible

-A simple Web Application for dog owners to select the best matched dog breed to suit their lifestyle .
+A simple Web Application for dog owners to select the best matched dog breed to suit their lifestyle.
 This will allow the user to visit the website before buying or adopting and making the correct choice.

 ## Getting Started: